ramniklayal/practice_cloud/README.md

 # practice_cloud
-This is practice repository to learn Cloud computing.
+This is a practice repository to learn Cloud computing.
+It will be updated with time.